Meeting: September 27, 16:10–18:10 CEST (SEP 27, 10:10am-12:10 ET US) at HALL 4, gCON

 • IEEE RAS “Cognitive Robotics” Technical Committee.
 Endorsement letter is attached.

-We already got commitment of funding sponsorship with $2,000 amount from two robotics companies “Clobot”(https://clobot.co.kr) and “ROAS” (https://roas.co.kr) in Korea.
-The funding will be used to award 2-4 best workshop papers.
+We appreciate the funding sponsorship from two robotics companies “Clobot”(https://clobot.co.kr) and “ROAS” (https://roas.co.kr) in Korea.